 The program director assigns a student's advisor at the time of admission to a program.
-It is the responsibility of the student to contact his/her advisor for a conference to plan the course of study.
+It is the responsibility of the student to contact their advisor for a conference to plan the course of study.
 This meeting must take place early in the first semester of enrollment and it should involve planning a tentative schedule of classes to be taken to complete the degree.

-Details about WCU Graduate School registration processes, as well as current course scheduling are available on line at http://registrar.wcu.edu
+Details about WCU Graduate School registration processes and current course scheduling policies are available at http://registrar.wcu.edu.
+Withdrawal policies can be found at: Western Carolina University - Withdrawal Information (wcu.edu)